anmarjarjees/node.js-start/README.md

 - to utilize JavaScript to communicate with the database and interacting with different files

 # Node.JS History
-- was written initially by Ryan Dahl in 2009
+- Was written initially by Ryan Dahl in 2009
 - In January 2010, a package manager was introduced for the Node.js environment called npm (Node Package Manager).
 NPM is designed to make it easy for programmers to publish and share their code with others and also to simplify the installation, updating, and uninstallation of packages
 - In July 2011, the first Node.js build supporting Windows was released
 - In February 2015, the intent to form a neutral Node.js Foundation was announced.
 This foundation involves many large companies like GoDaddy, IBM, LinkedIn, Microsoft, Netflix, PayPal, Walmart, Yahoo!, and Amazon Web Services

 # Node.js Package Manager (npm)
 npm is bundled with Node.js.
 It runs on the command line as the command "npm...".
 It is a package manager that downloads packages into a node_modules folder.
 You call the downloaded packages through:
-> const libraryModule = require("libraryname").
+> const libraryModule = require("library-name").

 Mozilla Developer Network (MDN) [Node.JS Definition](https://developer.mozilla.org/en-US/docs/Glossary/Node.js)